brantondemoss/brantondemoss.github.io/writing/kata.md

 I highly recommend those interested check out the original [KataGo paper](https://arxiv.org/abs/1902.10565) - it's an extremely accessible read.

 ## Future
-David Silver, the lead researcher behind AlphaGo, recently said that he expects AlphaZero style bots to continue improving for the next 100 years, that Go's skill ceiling still isn't even close to being reached.
+In a [recent interview](https://www.youtube.com/watch?v=uPUEq8d73JI), the lead researcher from AlphaGo, David Silver, said that he expects AlphaZero style bots to continue improving for the next 100 years, that the skill ceiling of Go still has not come close to being reached.
 KataGo provides a picture of how improvements will continue to be made, and how value for human players can be added along the way.
 Who knows, maybe next-generation Go bots will incorporate language models and be able to explain their move choices in natural language.

 Will KataGo incorporate games played against external opponents?
-Self-play has worked wonders, but an even greater diversity of ideas can be found from learning from external agents.
+Self-play has worked wonders, but an even greater diversity of ideas can be found by learning from external opponents.
 Professional Go players used to say that even God couldn't give them a four stone handicap.
-With KataGo inching towards that with wins over professional players with three stones, how far can handicaps be pushed?
+As KataGo inches towards that barrier with wins over professional players with three stones, how far will handicaps be pushed?
 Can an agent trained for optimal self-play learn the kinds of aggressive strategies needed to win the most difficult handicap games?
+Is learning an "optimal" strategy given the complexity of Go realistic?
+Will we need to start incorporating opponent behaviour patterns to exploit their specific weaknesses?

 The future of Go and AI is exciting.
 Though bots have overtaken humans in skill, they haven't left us behind - as long as we can continue to learn how to play the game better, as long as we think about how to get our bots to think better, Go and AI will continue to fascinate.